verisign/check_recursive_validation/README.md

 check_recursive_validation
 ==========================
 Nagios plugin to check validation status of a recursive name server.
+The plugin assumes the recursive name server is configured for validation.

 The plugin sends one or more queries (./DNSKEY by default) to a recursive name server.
-If the first response comes back with AD=1, the plugin reports SUCCESS.
+If the first response comes back with NOERROR and AD=1, the plugin reports a validation SUCCESS.
+If the first response comes back with NOERROR and AD=0, it reports an unvalidated SUCCESS.

 If the first response comes back as SERVFAIL, the plugin sends another query with CD=1.
 If the second response comes back, the plugin assumes the first error was due to a DNSSEC validation problem and it reports a CRITICAL error.
 However, if the second response also comes back as SERVFAIL, the plugin returns a WARNING for general resolution failure.